 Judges of any age learn observation, critical thinking, communication and teamwork.
 They learn how to defend their decisions with logical explanations and confidence.
 Confidence gained from verbalizing placings and reasons is likely to carry through to future job interviews and presentations in their careers.

 It's safe to say, dairy judging was one of my favorite activities in my youth.
 One standout memory was learning the saying "if you lie, you die" - meaning anything you say to defend your placings, you must have 100-percent certainty.
 My experiences left me a far more observant and self-confident individual.
 I'm sure you'll find benefit in trying your hand at linear evaluation and judging, as well.

-To help educate you on what to look for, the newest Hoard's Dairyman book, Learning Linear, is now available for preorder.
-It will mail out mid-March.
+To help educate you on what to look for, the newest Hoard's Dairyman book, Learning Linear, is now available for order.
 With over 90-plus color photos comparing each trait and a full-page body parts' diagram, this 24 page, in-depth book makes a great learning tool for judges of any age.
 Additionally, two linear scoring worksheets, nonlinear traits and the PDCA scorecard are included in the book to further enhance learning.

 |Price guide for Learning Linear|

 |1 to 10 books||$8 each; add $4 shipping|

 |11 to 20 books||$5 each; add $5.50 shipping|